-In connection with the cash payment, on March 17, 2004, we refinanced our previously existing credit facilities and entered into a new \$480.0 million senior secured term loan B and a \$100.0 million senior secured revolving credit facility, and entered into a new \$120.0 million senior second lien term loan.
+In connection with the cash payment, on March 17, 2004, we refinanced our previously existing credit facilities and entered into a new \$480.0 million senior secured credit facility, which consists of a \$380.0 million senior secured term loan B and a \$100.0 million senior secured revolving credit facility, and entered into a new \$120.0 million senior second lien term loan.
 We used the proceeds of the combined \$500.0 million in term loans to fund a cash payment to our existing stockholders and certain members of our management in the amount of \$270.0 million, refinance the majority of our existing debt and pay accrued interest in the amount of \$219.0 million and to pay transaction costs of \$11.0 million.
 No amounts were borrowed under the revolving credit line in conjunction with the cash payment.
 The purpose of the \$270.0 million cash payment was to provide liquidity to our existing stockholders and management.
-The decision to provide liquidity at such time was driven primarily by the strength of the debt capital markets at the time, as well as the speed and certainty of execution associated with the recapitalization.
 Because this distribution was made from the proceeds of the new credit facilities described above, we do not believe it will have any significant impact on our cash and debt management policies.

 The \$380.0 million senior secured term loan B has a 0.25% quarterly principal amortization and matures on March 17, 2011.
 The \$120.0 million senior second lien term loan matures as a single installment on March 17, 2012.
-The \$100.0 million senior secured revolving credit facility matures on March 17, 2009.
+The \$100.0 million senior secured revolving credit facility matures on

+March 17, 2009.
 Borrowings under the credit agreements bear interest at a floating rate based, at our option, upon a LIBOR rate plus an applicable percentage or the greater of the federal funds rate plus 0.5% or the prime rate, plus an applicable percentage.
 The effective borrowing rates for fiscal 2002, 2003 and 2004 were 7.3%, 5.1% and 5.0%, respectively.